 Can I Rank? the SEO tool like the best blogging tools to get ahead of the content

 Can I Rank? is one of the most exciting new blogging tools I've discovered this year.
-At the heart of their product is an AI-powered software engine that gives you actionable blogging tips and advice on how to improve your blog's SEO rankings, get more traffic, and even gather them best blog post ideas to pursue based on your existing content and which opportunities will provide the most potential traffic value in the coming months.
+At the heart of their product is an AI-powered software engine that gives you actionable blogging tips and advice on how to improve your blog's SEO ranking, get more traffic, and even build a following. best blog post ideas to pursue based on your existing content and which opportunities will provide the most potential traffic value in the coming months.

-Beyond the SEO-focused recommendations you'll get from Can I Rank?, their platform gives you step-by-step instructions on how best to implement their advice or the option to delegate the task to an SEO consultant within their network.
-It's pure genius, and I've discovered several high-impact content opportunities already, so I recommend all serious bloggers give them a try.
+Beyond the SEO-focused recommendations you'll get from Can I Rank?, their platform provides detailed instructions on how best to implement their advice or the option to delegate the task to an SEO consultant within their network.
+It's pure genius, and I've already discovered several high-impact content opportunities, so I recommend all serious bloggers give it a try.

 SE Ranking in the roundup of the best blogging tools

-SE Ranking is another one of my picks on the scene this year.
-With a very broad feature set ranging from keyword rank tracking, research tools, competitor monitoring, advanced traffic analysis, marketing planning and more, this is one of the new most robust tools I've come across in a while, and it's quickly become an essential part of my workflow.
+SE Ranking is another one of my top picks this year.
+With a very broad feature set ranging from keyword ranking tracking and research tools to competitor monitoring, advanced traffic analysis, marketing planning, and more, it's one of the most robust new tools I've come across in a while, and it has quickly become an essential part of my workflow.

-What I like most about SE Ranking is that beyond the keyword position monitoring feature that sits at the center of the product, this blogging tool also provides a keyword position auditing feature. very comprehensive website that will give you extremely actionable feedback on how to improve your blog's technical SEO footprint, which is valuable for all small businesses.
+What I like most about SE Ranking is that beyond the keyword position monitoring function that lies at the heart of the product, this blogging tool also provides a very comprehensive website audit function that will give you extremely actionable feedback on how to improve your blog's technical SEO footprint, which is invaluable for all small businesses.

-While it's one of the paid tools here on this list, if you're serious about growing your blog, then SE Ranking is well worth considering weaving into your tech stack.
+Although it's one of the paid tools on this list, if you're serious about growing your blog, then SE Ranking is well worth considering weaving into your tech stack.

 Outreach-focused blogging tools to scale your content promotion